But becoming is not easy, and it takes longer than you would expect. OK, longer than I expect. Longer than I have been expecting 🙁

 Finding the linchpin in this picture was not easy… it was not obvious what inner behavior, if it were pulled out, would set the rest of the inner behavior back to normal.

-In this particular Bach profile, muscle test says, it is the “dutiful, carrying the world on your shoulder attitude” that holds the whole wretched picture together.
-That is the anchor to the drift.
+In this particular Bach profile, muscle test says, it is the ‘dutiful, carrying the world on your shoulder attitude’ that holds the whole wretched picture together.
+That is what keeps you in the drift.

 But knowing that the drift sets in the moment you stop generating your inner attitude, is priceless.